thegrumpys/odop/docs/Help/settingValues.md

 New values for a variable may be supplied by clicking on the desired value and directly over-writing the existing value.
 The existing value may be edited.
 Double-click (double-tap a touch screen) to replace the entire value.
+The AutoFix feature, introduced in ODOP version 4.1, automatically applies Fixed status to variables whose values are changed by user input.

 Use the checkbox immediately right of the variable value to control [Fix / Free](terminology#fix) status.
 Use the checkbox immediately left of constraint levels to enable or disable [constraints](terminology#constraints).